Sir Charles Sedley, 5th Baronet: Poems

 His most famous song, "Phyllis is My Only Joy", is much more widely known now than the author's name.
 While Sedley chiefly produced light amatory verse and pastoral dialogues in the 1670s, he turned to satirical epigrams in the 1680s and 1690s.
 His Epigrams: or, Court Characters are modelled on the works of Martial.
-In his epigram "To Nysus", for example, Sedley describes the function of satire and emphasizes the aggressive mode of satire: "Let us write satyr than, and at our ease / Vex the ill-natur'd Fools we cannot please."
+In his epigram "To Nysus", for example, Sedley describes the function of satire and emphasises the aggressive mode of satire: "Let us write satyr than, and at our ease / Vex the ill-natur'd Fools we cannot please."
 At the same time, Sedley translated other specimens of ancient poetry, such as Virgil's Georgics IV, the eighth Ode of the second Book of Horace and three elegies from Ovid's Amores.
 Dryden included Sedley's translations from Ovid in the Miscellany of 1684.
+The burlesque poem Dildoides: A Burlesque Poem (1706) has sometimes been attributed to Sedley, who is named as its author in the manuscript miscellany of Sir William Haward.

 A number of his poems have been set to music: "Phyllis is My Only Joy" in a glee by John William Hobbs (1799–1877), "Not, Celia, that I Juster Am" in a solo song by the English composer Elizabeth Turner (1700–1756), and "Hears Not My Phillis" (Knotting Song, Z.371) in a solo song by the English composer Henry Purcell (1659–1695).
 In 1692 Sedley wrote the birthday ode for Queen Mary, "Love’s goddess sure was blind", which was also set to music by Purcell.
 The poem was printed in The Gentleman’s Journal of May 1692.